 Rights of Remote Member

 A member permitted to participate remotely will be able to express his or her comments during the meeting and participate in the same capacity as those members physically present, subject to all general meeting guidelines and procedures previously adopted and adhered to.
 The remote member shall be heard, considered, and counted as to any vote taken.
-Accordingly, the name of any remote member shall be called during any vote taken, and his or her vote counted and recorded by the Secretary and placed in the minutes for the corresponding meeting.
+Accordingly, the name of any remote member shall be called during any vote taken, and their vote counted and recorded by the Secretary and placed in the minutes for the corresponding meeting.
 A member participating remotely may leave a meeting and return as in the case of any member.

 The term meeting as used herein refers to any gathering, whether in person or by video or audio conference, telephone call, electronic means (such as, without limitation, electronic mail, electronic chat, and instant messaging), or other means of contemporaneous interactive communication, of a majority of a quorum of the members of a public body held for the purposes of discussing public business.